Domain-specific language: ColdFusion Markup Language

 sources, manipulate data, and display output.
 CFML tag syntax is similar to HTML element syntax.

-Erlang OTP

-The Erlang Open Telecom Platform was originally designed for use inside Ericsson as a domain-specific language.
-The language itself offers a platform of libraries to create finite state machines, generic servers and event managers that quickly allow an engineer to deploy applications, or support libraries, that have been shown in industry benchmarks to outperform other languages intended for a mixed set of domains, such as C and C++.
-The language is now officially open source and can be downloaded from their website.

 FilterMeister

 FilterMeister is a programming environment, with a programming language that is based on C, for the specific purpose of creating Photoshop-compatible image processing filter plug-ins; FilterMeister runs as a Photoshop plug-in itself and it can load and execute scripts or compile and export them as independent plug-ins.

 Although the FilterMeister language reproduces a significant portion of the C language and function library, it contains only those features which can be used within the context of Photoshop plug-ins and adds a number of specific features only useful in this specific domain.

 MediaWiki templates

 The Template feature of MediaWiki is an embedded domain-specific language whose fundamental purpose is to support the creation of page templates and the transclusion (inclusion by reference) of MediaWiki pages into other MediaWiki pages.

 Software engineering uses

 There has been much interest in domain-specific languages to improve the productivity and quality of software engineering.
 Domain-specific language could possibly provide a robust set of tools for efficient software engineering.
 Such tools are beginning to make their way into the development of critical software systems.

 The Software Cost Reduction Toolkit is an example of this.
 The toolkit is a suite of utilities including a specification editor to create a requirements specification, a dependency graph browser to display variable dependencies, a consistency checker to catch missing cases in well-formed formulas in the specification, a model checker and a theorem prover to check program properties against the specification, and an invariant generator that automatically constructs invariants based on the requirements.

 A newer development is language-oriented programming, an integrated software engineering methodology based mainly on creating, optimizing, and using domain-specific languages.